How to Calculate Pulses Per Degree for an Incremental Encoder

 March 2, 2016

-When using an Incremental Encoder, you often have to know how many pulses there are per degree of rotation.
+When using an incremental rotary encoder, you often have to know how many pulses there are per degree of rotation.
 This is a very straightforward math problem.

 Pulses per Degree = Number of encoder pulses per rotation/Number of degrees in a circle